Amos Marsh

-Amos Marsh Jr. (May 7, 1939 – November 2, 1992) was a professional American football running back in the National Football League (NFL) for the Dallas Cowboys and Detroit Lions.
+Amos Marsh Jr. (May 7, 1939 – November 2, 1992) was an American professional football running back in the National Football League (NFL) for the Dallas Cowboys and Detroit Lions.
 He played college football at Oregon State University.

-Early years
+Early life

 Marsh was the starting running back at Wallowa High School, contributing to the team's Tu-Valley football co-championship in 1957, which was a three-way tie with Enterprise and Union, but only Wallowa advanced to the state playoffs after a vote by the league's school superintendents.

 As a sprinter and long jumper in track, Marsh helped Wallowa win the 1957 State Class "B" title.
 During those years, he developed a famous rivalry with Jim Puckett from Cove High School.
 The two raced in the 100 yard dash competition, with Puckett winning every contest, making Marsh the 100-yard dash state runner up three times (1956–1958).
 The 100-yard dash is no longer practiced and was run from 1927 to 1977.

-College years
+College career

 Marsh accepted an Oregon State University track and field scholarship, where he competed as a sprinter, hurdler and a broad jumper.
 In college, he repeatedly beat Puckett, who ran representing the University of Oregon.

 He also played football as a wingback, halfback, split end and kicker.
 He was part of the 14–0 upset to the No. 6 ranked University of Southern California at the Los Angeles Coliseum on September 16, 1960.
 The Trojans were ranked No. 1 in the preseason by Playboy magazine and it was the last time an OSU team experienced victory at USC until 2021.

 As a senior, he was moved to split end but did not have much success, catching only 10 passes.
 He was selected to be a part of the North-South Shrine Game.
 In 1960, he was the Northwest sprint champion in both the 100 and 220.